 The vendor’s intention is to trick you into ordering new (perhaps unnecessary) posters with the attached form.
 However, you and/or your locations should not purchase the new poster set, as the sender does not actually know any of your company details or compliance needs.
-Too often, receivers will submit payment in fear of non-compliance and receive a poster that doesn’t meet their needs.
+Too often, those who receive these notifications will submit payment in fear of noncompliance and receive a poster that doesn’t meet their needs.

 ‘Open Immediately’ Letter to Individual Locations

 Companies with many locations across U.S. are challenged with managing labor law poster updates across multiple jurisdictions, which can be further complicated by the “Open Immediately” scam.

-This type of scare tactic starts with an individual company location receiving an urgent “open immediately” message with a noncompliance fine warning inside.
+This scare tactic starts with an individual company location receiving an urgent “open immediately” message with a noncompliance fine warning inside.

-It’s common for locations to fall for this scam, as these messages often attempt to mimic communication from their company’s corporate office.
+It’s common for location managers to fall for this scam, as these messages often attempt to mimic communication from the company’s corporate office.
 Locations believe the warning is valid and feel the need to purchase whatever poster is offered in the communication.

 The Fake Audit

-Recently, a few companies have told us about a new type of vendor scare tactic – the fake audit.
+In recent years, a few companies have mentioned a new type of labor law poster scare tactic – the fake audit.

-Basically, this happens when an “auditor” visits an individual location, explaining he/she was sent from a “state agency” to audit their labor law posters.
+Basically, this happens when an “auditor” visits an individual location, explaining he or she was sent from a “state agency” to inspect labor law posters.
 The individual then issues a poster-requirements form with a fake agency name and a list of posters the location needs to buy, along with an order form.

 Many location managers fall for this seemingly legitimate scam.
-To prevent it, educate your locations on your vendor and what is included in the labor law poster compliance programs.
+To prevent it, educate your location managers on your vendor and what is included in your labor law poster compliance program.
 Also, ask your location managers to inform your company’s corporate compliance team when a surprise audit occurs.
-That way, you can determine whether it is a fake or real audit.
+That way, you can determine whether it is a legitimate or fake audit.